strapi/strapi/docs/3.x.x/guides/deployment.md

 sudo nano webhook.js
 ```

-- In the `nano` editor, copy/paste the following script, but make sure to replace `your_secret_key` and `repo` with the values that correspond to your project, then save and exit:
+- In the `nano` editor, copy/paste the following script, but make sure to replace `your_secret_key` and `repo` with the values that correspond to your project, then save and exit. **NOTE:** Earlier in this guide, there is a optional [recommended step](#the-ecosystem-config-js-file) to create an `ecosystem.config.js` file to manage your application restarting function.

+(This script creates a variable called `PM2_CMD` which is used after pulling from GitHub to update your project.
+The script first changes to the home directory and then runs the variable `PM2_CMD` as `pm2 restart strapi`.
+If the project uses the `ecosystem.config.js` keep your `ecosystem.config.js` as the point of starting your application and use the alternative below. **PLEASE SEE COMMENTS IN THE CODE**.)

 ```js
 var secret = 'your_secret_key';